amira-salama1/SQL_Projects-And-Visualizations/Viz/Power BI/General Practice/RFM Analysis/RFM.md

 The segmentation includes:

-1-Champions (sciring the highest valuee in the RFM analysis)
+1-Champions (scoring the highest valuee in the RFM analysis) 2-

  ![image](https://github.com/user-attachments/assets/d491fce3-dc53-4115-a049-1d9475c6dbaa)